Blending instruction with clinical practice

 The Gallery

-This double height space with a dynamic digital art installation expresses Microsoft’s brand to the external world and is used as a pre-function space for the campus’s conferencing center.
+This double height space with a dynamic digital art installation expresses the client’s brand to the external world and is used as a pre-function space for the campus’s conferencing center.

 Customer Experience Center (CEC)